henrygd/beszel/readme.md

 The agent uses host network mode to access network interface stats, which automatically exposes the port.
 Change the port using an environment variable if needed.

-If you don't require network stats, remove that line from the compose file and map the port manually.
+If you don't need network stats, remove that line from the compose file and map the port manually.

-> **Note**: If disk I/O stats are missing or incorrect, try using the `FILESYSTEM` environment variable ([instructions here](#finding-the-correct-filesystem)).
-Check agent logs to see the current device being used.

 ### Binary